hacuna822/portfolio/README.md

 # portfolio
-A fully functional portfolio website.
-This website acts as a way for potential clients to read about my knowledge in both math tutoring and basketball, while giving them an easy way to contact me through the website.
-Lastly it allows users to read about future projects of mine.
+A personal portfolio website to showcase my projects and skills.

+## About the project
+This is a portfolio website for potential clients to